"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "But also the amount of actual rage I feel.
 My own rage"

-I'm giving a text book answer - unlike many of my counselling sisters I'm not scared of rage, but I learnt that I needed to be very wary of gaslighting!
-It is a real threat to my sanity.
+I'm giving a text book answer - unlike many of my counselling sisters I'm not scared of rage, but I learnt that I needed to be very wary of gaslighting, for cognitive dissonance is a real threat to my sanity.

 Me - "No, I just don't want to feel it.
 Am I afraid? <pause> No, it is disgust, it is disgust.
 The image that was very clear and I remember writing it in journal, the way - it was interesting the way themes from the Alien film did crop up"